 Start by asking him a simple question: “Why?”

 Why does he feel it’s necessary to make biting comments about how you’re not measuring up to his ex?
-Why is staying friends with an ex important to him?
+Is staying friends with an ex important to him?
 Why does he need to maintain these close connections, and then talk about them all of the time?
 How would he feel if you were doing the same thing?